kevanlu/Kappa/README.md

 Changelog
 ---------
-- **Version 1.01** : Removed Debugging Interface elements and added a link to the user manual from the help dropdown.
+- **Version 1.01** : Removed Debugging Interface elements.
+Added a link to the user manual to the help dropdown.
 - **Version 1.00** : First release.

 Referenced Libraries